BlackBird-Coding/BlackBird-Coding/README.md

 # Hello, I'm Thanadol Daroonsri 👋

-CTO at OpenMirai | Developer | AI & Cloud Enthusiast
+Former CTO at OpenMirai | AI Engineer at Deep Capital | AI & Cloud Enthusiast

 Passionate about implementing AI and cloud solutions in enterprise environments, with experience in developing practical applications through multiple tech competitions.
 Eager to contribute to corporate-scale projects while applying skills in AI, cloud, and web development to solve real business challenges.